Open Season is Coming: Take the Time to Prepare Now

 Active duty family members enrolled in TRICARE Select will experience no change, and won’t pay enrollment fees.
 This change doesn’t apply to survivors of deceased active duty service members or medically retired retirees and family members.
 This also doesn’t apply to you if you use TRICARE For Life, TRICARE Prime, or a premium-based plan.

-Group BIf you or your sponsor’s initial enlistment or appointment occurs on or after January 1, 2018, are in Group B. DS retirees (if your initial enlistment or appointment or that of your uniformed services sponsor began on or after Jan.
+Group BIf you or your sponsor’s initial enlistment or appointment occurs on or after January 1, 2018, are in Group B. retirees (if your initial enlistment or appointment or that of your uniformed services sponsor began on or after Jan.
 1, 2018) already pay enrollment fees for their TRICARE Select coverage.

 Q: What is Federal Benefits Open Season?